Kiran7007/Interview-Preparation/docs/android.md

         .background(Color.Yellow)
 )
 ```
-Modifiers are chained and read from left to right.

-Interview Answer:
-> Modifier is used to modify or decorate a composable — like setting padding, background, size, click behavior, etc.
 ---
 ## What is a Scaffold in Jetpack Compose?
 Scaffold is a layout component that provides basic structure like: